khalidbelhadj/interpreter/test_cases.md

 - unreachable code after return

 - struct default expressions
+- array of not all the same type

 eval
 - a bunch of tests to see if functions return what we expect